-Consumer prices increased 6.8% in November from the year prior.
-This is more than three times the Federal Reserve’s target “healthy inflation” rate of 2%.
-Are we still course-correcting from COVID-19?
-Or will these numbers keep rising?
-Opinions differ.
-One thing for sure: doing nothing is not an option for investors who want to protect their purchasing power.
+Investors who want to protect their purchasing power in the current environment should consider allocating to real assets.
 Cash and bonds generally lose value throughout inflationary periods.
 Equity returns can be mixed and will likely be incredibly volatile.
-But there is still good news out there: hard assets such as real estate have been shown to hedge quite effectively against rising rates.
+But real assets such as real estate have been shown to hedge quite effectively against rising rates.

 The Effects of Inflation on Long-Term Assets

 The effects of rising inflation affect asset classes in many different ways.
 Both cash and fixed income instruments are typically negatively affected by inflation.
 Prolonged increases in the price of goods and services ultimately erode the value of consumers’ purchasing power.
 Equities can also be volatile throughout inflationary periods, as the rising cost of materials and wages may shrink profit margins.
 Ultimately, some companies may be able to pass a portion of those cost increases through to consumers.
 But that takes time, and is not guaranteed to be successful, leaving the value of stocks in flux.